agent18/agent18.github.io/_posts/value.markdown

 Eleizer says, bro, you don't stop looking for an answer once you think something is or feel something is. but then despite further reasoning, observation, rational thought, if it still appears to stay the same then ok!

-Lets do the first question we did now with the new reasonign abilbities we have gained?
+Lets do the first question we did now with the new reasoning abilities we have gained?

 Science can always look at Hueristics and biases are always there to probably tell you better.
 Better how?